friedman101/sensor-cal/README.md

 b = [bx; by; bz]
 ```

 Why does `A` contain 3 cells of zeros?
 As this is an entirely referenceless calibration the axes can only be misaligned relative to one another.
 The x-axis is the reference axis and thus cannot be misaligned by definition.
 The y-axis is only partially defined as it is expected to by 90° from x.
-Any deviation from this results in a non-zero `yz`.
+Any deviation from this results in a non-zero `yx`.
 The z-axis is then fully defined as `cross(x,y)` and any deviation from this results in a non-zero `zx` and/or non-zero `zy`.

 ## How it works
 Feel free to skip this section if you aren't a nerd.